Understanding Home Equity

 With a HELOC, you take out money a little bit at a time as needed to handle expenses—perfect for paying contractors as jobs are completed during a remodeling project and can even be a lifesaver if you need funds quickly when emergency savings aren't enough.

 Magically make your wishes come true with a HELOC.

 HELOCs available on Single Family Homes (SFH) 1-4 units, condos and Planned Unit Developments (PUDs), non-owner occupied and vacation homes.

 WPCCU is currently offering an introductory rate of 0.99% APR for the first 6 months.^

 Let's connect with one of our experienced HELOC specialists today!

 **Consult your tax advisor.

-Annual Percentage Rate.
-All loans subject to credit approval.
-HELOC promotional rate of 0.99% APR is for the first six months.
-Rates after the promotional period will vary based on Wall Street Prime rate plus a margin of 1.00%, currently 6.00% APR.
-Maximum loan amount is $200,000.
+APR = Annual Percentage Rate.
+All loans subject to credit approval. ^HELOC promotional rate of 0.99% APR is for the first six months.
+Rates after the promotional period will vary based on Wall Street Prime rate plus a margin of 1.00% to 3.25%; as of 8/9/19, current rate is 6.25% to 8.50% APR.
+Maximum loan amount is as high as $200,000.
 Maximum CLTV is 90%.
 Periodic rate is determined by adding a margin to the index value; the sum is divided by the number of days in a year (365).
 The APR is obtained by multiplying the periodic rate by the number of days in a year (365).
 Maximum APR is 18.00%.
 The finance charge is the cost you pay for credit and the finance charge on each new advance (draw) begins on the date of the advance and continues until the advance has been paid in full.
 Please request a consultation for more details.